-Refer to Note 9 to the financial statements, Accounting Policy Note 1(f) and Critical Accounting Estimates & Judgements Note 1(s)(iii).
+Refer to Note 8 to the financial statements, and Critical Accounting Estimates & Judgements Note 1(r)(iii).

 Timah's operating subsidiary, Mistral Engineering Sbn.
 Bhd., entered into an arrangement whereby the company operates a Biogas power plant providing electricity to Sabah Electricity Sdn.
 Bhd.
 This arrangement is accounted for as a service concession arrangement in accordance with AASB Interpretation 12: Service Concession Arrangements.